Processing. Please Wait.

 Who Prepares the Bylaws?

-In New Jersey, the board of directors prepares the initial bylaws at the first organizational meeting.
-It’s smart to consult an attorney before finalizing your bylaws.
-Feel free to use our free New Jersey corporate bylaws template as it suits your business.
+In New Jersey, the board of directors prepares the initial bylaws at the first organizational meeting, often with a lawyer assisting.
+You can use our free New Jersey Corporate Bylaws template to get started with yours.

 Are Corporate Bylaws Legally Binding?